 There is a specific sickness reason type named 'COV-19' in SAP.

 Employees who are off work due to a confirmed case or suspected case due to the symptoms displayed and are unfit to work, should record sickness under a new sickness reason of COV-19.
-Please see the HR advice for managers attached to this page for further details.
+Please see the HR advice for managers for further details.

 Further guidance on recording sickness absence is available.